 First, take a deep breath because these statistics aren’t always easy to hear.
 In fact, they’re not easy to hear.
 Deep breath.

 - One out of three girls and one out of five boys will be sexually abused before they reach the age of 18.
 That’s from an organization called Do Something.

 - As we know people experiencing homelessness faced harassment, verbal and physical abuse, intimidation, threats and murder.

 - Hate Crimes and violence against the LGBTQ community is a global issue.
 It’s reached horrendous proportions.
-Estimates by the CDC are that nearly half of all lesbians bisexual women, gay, bisexual men and trans gendered and queer people have experienced violence.
+Estimates by the CDC are that nearly half of all lesbians bisexual women, gay, bisexual men and transgender and queer people have experienced violence.
 Fifty percent!
-But get this, the numbers among transgendered Black, Indigenous People of Color is even higher, it’s 65%.
+But get this, the numbers among transgender Black, Indigenous People of Color is even higher, it’s 65%.

 By the way, we can do our best to find statistics.
 But in many cases, these crimes go unreported or at least underreported.
 That means the numbers that we have, just begin to scratch the surface.
 This is a lot, right?
 This is getting us on the same page.
 These are just a few examples.
 But basically, in a nutshell, people in vulnerable communities have to deal with violence at incredibly high rates.

 Historically, violence and sexual assault is nothing new.
 This has been going on for centuries since the dawn of time.
 Rape is an act of war.
 Domestic Violence has been around for ages and eons.
 Terror and sexual assault on women and marginalized communities is nothing new.
 It’s been going on.
 It continues.